citelao/sensible/_coffee_shop/6-traditional.md

 It's worth guessing passwords at a company because they usually have a lot of data hackers can sell.
 </aside>

+Unless you're worried about hackers targeting you specifically (in which case [you need to get help](/help/); see [Will I even be hacked?](/hackers/)), this type of hacking probably isn't your biggest threat.

 ## Scalable hacking